 1. Patriotic Playlist

 We have the most unsingable national anthem in the entire world.
 Unless, of course, Madison Rising is singing it.
-I even have that playing on my iTunes, Daniel Tosh.

 But why stop there?
 Put together a list from the great American songbook (My Country Tis of Thee; Oh Shenandoah) or just a lot of songs that make you feel all American (Born in the USA, Sweet Home Alabama, American Pie).
 Or maybe you could get all tricky and feature songs that mention the colors red, white or blue.
 Cue up your private copy of School House Rock and drive around with your windows open.